 TGbe editor: Modify the 1st paragraph in this subclause as follows

-If dot11BssMaxIdlePeriod is nonzero, the STA shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
+If dot11BssMaxIdlePeriod is nonzero, and the Association Request frame or the Reassociation Request frame is received from a non-AP STA that is not affiliated with a non-AP MLD, then the STA shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
 Otherwise, the STA shall not include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
 A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.

+NOTE – An AP of an AP MLD would know that a (Re-)Association Request frame was transmitted by a STA that is not affiliated with a non-AP MLD if the frame does not include Multi-Link element.

 TGbe editor: Please add a new subclause under Multi-link power management as follows